 The body releases IgG as its first line of defense to fight a new infection.

 When it comes to responding to food sensitivities, IgG creates a delayed reaction.
 There isn’t an immediate response from the immune system.
-Instead, symptoms will develop slowly and over time.
+Instead, food sensitivity symptoms will develop slowly and over time.

-So, what foods are the most common allergies or sensitivities?
+So, what are the most common food intolerance triggers?

 Lactose is a sugar found in cheese, milk, ice cream, and yogurt.
 Other processed foods that contain the label mentioning “contains milk” may also have traces of lactose.